Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

 Finally we assume for the remaing connection coefficients, namely the trace-free parts of the null second fundamental forms above, and the torsion

 that

 The assumptions (\emph{\textbf{BA:I}}) are $\mathrm{L}^\infty$-bounds on $S_{u,v}$.
-They already allow us to prove that the $L^2(\Sigma_r)$- norm of the Weyl curvature decays; see Section~\ref{sec:global:redshift}.
-However, to recover the assumptions made here we will need the Weyl curvature to decay in $\mathrm{L}^4(S_{u,v})$; see discussion below.
-This requires us to obtain information on one derivative of the Weyl curvature as well, which can only be proven under additional assumptions on the \emph{derivatives of the connection coefficients}.
+They already allow us to prove that the $\mathrm{L}^2(\Sigma_r)$- norm of the Weyl curvature decays; see \eqref{def:Sigma:r:intro} for the definition of the spacelike hypersurface $\Sigma_r$, and Section~\ref{sec:global:redshift} for proof of the decay of the Weyl curvature flux through $\Sigma_r$.
+However, here we seek to prove decay of the Weyl curvature in $\mathrm{L}^4(S_{u,v})$.
+This requires us to make additional assumptions on the \emph{derivatives of the connection coefficients}.
 These assumptions, schematically bounds on

 are too numerous and technical to state conveniently here and will instead be collected under the label (\emph{\textbf{BA:II}}) below.
 They will allow us to prove that all tangential derivatives of $W$ to $\Sigma_r$ decay in $\mathrm{L}^2(\Sigma_r)$.